-Replace with new 1.5V D cells - observe the polarity marked on the inside of the cap - do not mix old and new cells!
+Replace with new 1.5V C cells - observe the polarity marked on the holder - do not mix old and new cells!
 The gas sensor in the probe is a robust detector, and few problems arise in use.
 The most common one is for the detector to become clogged with fluff, arising from monitoring clothing.
 The symptom usually seen is an increase in the "noise" on the display.
 In order to change the detector the following procedure should be followed: